 The 4400: In the two-part story "Gone", the real name of the woman from the future who posed as Maia's sister Sarah Rutledge is never stated.

-The sketch comedy Almost Live! regularly features "Mind Your Manners", kung-fu parody skits in which the hero Billy Quan always delivers a beat-down on the same unnamed and unrepentant Jerkass (played by the show's host John Keister.)
+Almost Live! regularly features "Mind Your Manners", kung-fu parody skits in which the hero Billy Quan always delivers a beat-down on the same unnamed and unrepentant Jerkass (played by the show's host John Keister.)

 On Banshee, the main character steals the identity of the deceased Lucas Hood in the premiere and uses it for the entire series.
 His real name is never revealed.